hendrikcech/rft/assignment1/draft-rft.md

 The *size* field of the header specifies the total length of the RFT packet including its header in bytes.

-The first bit of the *MsgType* byte, labeled with *L* can be used by a client to signal packet loss to a server as defined in (#CongestionControl).

 The field *MsgType* is a constant indicating what kind of packet is following the header.
 The possible types are:
 - 0x00: File-Request
 - 0x01: Response to File-Request
-- 0x02: Data Request
+- 0x02: Data Request without indicating packet loss
-- 0x03: Data
+- 0x03: Data Request indicating packet loss
+- 0x04: Data

 The *number of options* field announces the amount of options following the header, before the packet data follows.
 Each option is encoded as type-length-value (TLV) encoded option using one byte for the option type and one byte for the option length.
 Currently there are no global option types registered.